Jerrylum/path.jerryio/CONTRIBUTING.md

 > [!WARNING]
 > Hey! before you push a commit, run `npm run format`, to make sure it passes the precommit hook
 >
-> (If you want to ignore the pre-commit check run the commit command with `--no-verify`)
+> (If you want to ignore the pre-commit check, run the commit command with `--no-verify`)

 You must follow the [gitmoji](https://gitmoji.dev/) convention for commit messages.